Marvin Jones Jr. Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 Matchup vs. San Francisco

-- Jones racked up 54 receiving yards in his single career matchup against the 49ers, 2.5 more than his over/under in Sunday's game.
+- Jones had 54 receiving yards per game in one career matchup against the 49ers, 2.5 more than his receiving yards prop bet over/under for Sunday's game (51.5).

-- Jones caught a touchdown pass in that matchup against the 49ers.

 - Note: Jones' stats vs. 49ers date back to 2016.

-- The 49ers are allowing 225.4 passing yards per game this year, the NFL's sixth-ranked pass defense.
+- The 49ers are conceding 225.4 passing yards per game this year, the NFL's sixth-ranked pass defense.

-- The 49ers' defense is eighth in the league, allowing 1.4 passing touchdowns per game.
+- The 49ers' defense is eighth in the league, giving up 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Colts, Jones grabbed two passes for 35 yards (17.5 yards per reception) while being targeted six times.
+- In last week's game against the Colts, Jones was targeted six times and racked up two catches for 35 yards (17.5 yards per reception).

-- Jones has also contributed with 10 grabs for 91 yards over his last three outings.
-He was targeted 19 times and averaged 30.3 receiving yards per game.
+- Jones has 91 receiving yards on 10 catches (19 targets) during his last three games, averaging 30.3 yards per game.

 Jones' Jacksonville Teammates